 - The person who accessed or downloaded PHI

-- The variety of information involved
+- The nature of information involved

 - The patients potentially affected

-- To whom information has been shared
+- With whom information may have been shared

 - The possibility of re-disclosure of information